IBM/telco-network-cloud-drivers/content/installation/resource-manager/ansible-rm/install-ansible-rm.md

 - `ansible-rm-helm-chart` - path to the Ansible RM Helm chart
 - `your-release-name` - unique name used to identify this installation in Helm
-- `your-namespace` - Kubernetes namespace with LM already installed
+- `your-namespace` - Kubernetes namespace with TNCO already installed
 - `your-custom-values-file` - path to the YAML file created with any configuration overrides (if you have any)

 For example: